NateDhaliwal/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 # Overview

 A service is a small object that encompasses business logic for a given action.
 From outside, it should be seen as a sort of black box.
-You provide it with parameters, it runs, and then it returns a result object describing the outcome of the action.
+You provide it with parameters, it runs (including all the side effects it can trigger), and then it returns a result object describing the outcome of the action.

 You can think of a service as a conductor of an orchestra, it organizes how things are done and not necessarily does them by itself.

-A service object is stateless and has a functional flow control using steps.
+A service object has a functional flow control using steps and while it holds no state between executions, during an execution all state between steps is maintained in its context object.
 Everything that happens for a business action will be done in the service, let it be by using specialized steps, custom methods or delegating things to other objects.

 Our service concepts are heavily inspired by [Trailblazer 2.0](https://trailblazer.to/2.0/), [dry-transaction](https://dry-rb.org/gems/dry-transaction) and to a lesser extent [interactor](https://github.com/collectiveidea/interactor).